Rhubarb muffins

 When done, add salt and pepper to taste.

-You can serve the soup in individual bowls if you wish.
+You can serve the soup in individual oven proof bowls if you wish.
 Add the toasted bread and 1/4 cup of cheese per bowl on top.
 Broil on high for 5 minutes.
 Or you can serve the soup in a big pot and just let people serve themselves.

 Serve hot with some French wine if you wish.
 I used Famille Bogrier Vouvre Chenin Blanc white wine, a very lovely wine from France.